Rosalind House

 The exterior was carefully refined with new stucco applications, improved proportions, and enhanced elevation detailing.
 Brickwork was thoughtfully integrated to reinforce depth and rhythm.
 Rooflines were clarified.
 The massing was strengthened.
 Rather than modernize the architecture, we allowed the Tudor language to regain its integrity.

-The kitchen balances traditional cabinetry with warm brass fixtures and neutral finishes—timeless rather than trend-driven.
+The kitchen balances traditional cabinetry with warm brass fixtures and neutral finishes, timeless rather than trend-driven.
 Every material was selected for longevity.
-Every detail considered for restraint.
+Every detail is considered for restraint.

 The interior does not announce itself loudly.
 It feels composed, settled, and enduring.